 Patricia, a detox practitioner at Above It All Treatment, personally assists in the addiction recovery process and explains w…

-At Above It All, we take the detoxification process very seriously.
+At Above It All’s partner detox facilities, the detoxification process is taken very seriously.
 We are passionate about seeing our clients embrace recovery by first detoxifying their minds and bodies—and of course, our mission is to ensure that this detox is as safe and effective as possible.
-To learn more about the detoxification process at Above It All Treatment Center, we invite you to contact us today.
+To learn more about the detoxification process at Above It All Treatment Center’s trusted facility partners, we invite you to contact us today.

 Addiction is physical and psychological.
 Patients receive treatment to address the issues of cravings and changes made in the brain as a result of long-term substance abuse.
 What makes detoxification such an important part of drug or alcohol addiction recovery?
 Essentially, recovery is the process through which the body and mind are both rid of harmful toxins—setting the stage for the pursuit of lifelong recovery.